 Faculty of Technology

 The Faculty of Technology was established in 1969.
-From then until 1977 the regular Academic programmes on the offer were the General Technical Diploma (GTD) and the Higher Technical Diploma (HTD) in Architecture ad Building Technology, in Civil, Electrical and Mechanical Engineering.
-Special one-year degree programmes in Public Health Engineering (1972), Highway Engineering (1975) were offered.
-Certificate and Diploma courses in Industrial Management were offered in 1972 and 1976 respectively.
+From then until 1977, the regular academic programmes offered were the General Technical Diploma (GTD) and the Higher Technical Diploma (HTD) in Architecture ad Building Technology, in Civil, Electrical and Mechanical Engineering.
+Special one-year degree programmes in Public Health Engineering (1972), Highway Engineering (1975) were also done.
+Certificate and Diploma courses in Industrial Management were introduced in 1972 and 1976 respectively.
 In 1978, the Faculty discontinued the GTD and HTD programmes and introduced the Diploma in Technology and Bachelor of Engineering in the aforementioned disciplines.
 Bachelor of Science (Architecture) programmes.
 Majors in the Diploma in Technology were subsequently expanded to include Agricultural Engineering, Mining and Surveying.
 A diploma in Technology programme in Aeronautical Engineering was introduced in 2005 in collaboration with the Art Williams/Harry Wendt Aeronautical School.
-All Academic Programmes followed a Semester format.
+All Academic Programmes follow a semesterized format.